cami5326/matplotlib-challenge/README.md

 # matplotlib-challenge

-In this activity, it was requested an analysis of a pharmaceutical company drug, Capomulin, in the treatment of squamous cell carcinoma (SCC) against the other treatment regimens.
+In this activity, it was requested an analysis of Capomulin, a pharmaceutical company drug, in the treatment of squamous cell carcinoma (SCC) against other treatment regimens.
-Here you can find a top-level summary of the study results and the data analysis:
+Here you can find a top-level summary of the study results:

 * There were 248 mice participants on the study.
 51% were male, 49% were female.